-Craig Mills is chair of the firm’s Global Finance practice group.
+Craig Mills is chair of the firm’s Banking & Finance practice group.
 He is an experienced business lawyer with a practice that spans most aspects of debt and equity finance as well as general business transactions and counseling.
 Craig is also a practical, goal-oriented attorney with a consistently high energy level.

 What do you focus on?

 My practice focuses on representing financial institutions, including banks, mutual fund companies and other providers of capital, in a wide range of domestic and international secured and unsecured commercial loan transactions and structured finance matters.
 I have extensive experience representing clients in complex, multibank syndicated credit transactions, subordinated debt facilities, mezzanine finance transactions, securitization transactions, inter-creditor agreements, workouts, restructurings and other related matters.
 I maintain a substantial practice representing banks and mutual fund companies that invest in syndicated credit facilities and am regarded as an authority on the issues affecting such investors.
 In addition to representing financial institutions, I have extensive experience representing borrowers and issuers when they are entering into loan and credit arrangements with financial institutions, issuing bonds and notes and entering into commercial paper facilities.

 I also represent many emerging growth and middle market, generally privately held companies, serving in the role of outside general counsel to these companies and as a trusted business advisor to management.
 In that role, I advise senior management on important legal and business issues they face and, in addition to representing them on their financing needs, coordinate other firm attorneys, including litigators, labor lawyers and tax lawyers when necessary, or directly represent these clients in debt and equity financings, joint ventures, strategic alliances, mergers, acquisitions and dispositions and their other requirements.

 What do you see on the horizon?